rootsongjc/kubernetes-handbook/content/talks/high-level-cloud-native-from-kevin-hoffman.md

 - Large, thriving, engaged community
   - http://gopherize.me

 Kevin also wrote a book **Cloud Native Go** to show how to **Building Web Applications and Microservices for the Cloud with Go and React**.
 This book has been translated to Chinese by four guys from TalkingData with ❤️. 《Cloud Native Go 构建基于Go和React的云原生Web应用与微服务》published by PHEI publisher house.
-See the site I built for this book https://jimmysong.io/cloud-native-go/
+See the website I built for this book https://jimmysong.io/cloud-native-go/

 Kevin was signing his name on the book